ABOUT

 no ATM on Ofu.
 There are ATMs located near Pago Pago airport.
 Stop

 by an ATM before you leave for Ofu.
-If you have intend to block more
+If you intend to block more than

 HOW MUCH SHOULD I PACK?